arthuro555/gdeps/README.md

 gdeps install pako
 ```

-You can the use those normally through JS events in GDevelop.
+You can the use the package normally through JS events in GDevelop.